This country-specific Q&A provides an overview to Banking & Finance laws and regulations that may occur in Singapore.

 In relation to outbound banking services, once a bank is licensed by MAS, MAS will generally not regulate the manner in which a bank carries on activities outside of Singapore (although it would expect the bank to comply with all relevant laws in the foreign country).

-Local banks must obtain MAS’s approval before they set out new places of businesses outside of Singapore.
+Local banks must obtain MAS’s approval before they set up new places of businesses outside of Singapore.

 What legal entities can operate as banks?
 What legal forms are generally used to operate as banks?

 An application for a bank licence can only be made by a company.
 However, for this purpose, the term “company” is defined in the BA to include unincorporated bodies that are formed or established outside Singapore.
 Therefore, it is theoretically possible for a foreign unincorporated association to apply to MAS for a bank licence.
 However, because the regulatory framework is largely predicated on a bank taking the form of an incorporated entity (and thus having paid up capital, shareholders and directors, etc), in practice it would be unusual for a bank licence to be awarded to an entity that is constituted other than as an incorporated entity.

 In terms of local legal form, banks in Singapore would typically be Singapore incorporated companies or locally registered branches of foreign incorporated companies.

 All of the local full banks are incorporated in Singapore.
 In addition, MAS encourages foreign banks that have a sizable share of the local retail banking market to form a locally incorporated subsidiary, through which to provide retail banking services.
 Several foreign banks have already done so.

 What are the organizational requirements for banks, including with respect to corporate governance?

 There are extensive organisational and governance requirements imposed on local banks.
 These are largely set out in the Banking (Corporate Governance) Regulations 2005 and supplemented by various regulatory guidelines.